Robust evaluation of treatment effects in longitudinal studies with truncation by death or other intercurrent events: Simulation experiments

+In the setting 4 we consider a count outcome and evaluate our proposal for estimands (\ref{PLOTratio}) and (\ref{CPLOTratio}).
+Estimation and inference is as explained in Section \ref{sec: estcond} (see Appendix D for more details). $L$ and $T_{ICE}$ are as in setting 3.
+The outcome evolves through incremental changes over time, where the conditional mean of the outcome increment at each $t$ is given by $\lambda_t = \exp(-0.5 + 0.1t - 0.3L + 0.2\log(1 + Y(t-1)))$.
+At each time point, the outcome increment is drawn from a negative binomial distribution with dispersion 1.2 and mean $\lambda_t$, and the cumulative outcome at $t$ is obtained by summing these increments up to $t$.
+Here we compare only against a naive survivors-based estimator and LOCF.

 Table \ref{tab: hd} presents the simulation results for the first setting.
-The unadjusted estimator is approximately unbiased.
-Corresponding 95\% confidence intervals have coverage near the nominal level.
-The adjusted estimators without cross-fitting exhibit high variability due to some outliers and corresponding 95\% confidence intervals have poor coverage.
-Cross-fitting resolves this (see PLOTadj-CF and CPLOT-CF).
-In contrast, naive estimators such as IPCW, LOCF and the survivor-based estimator show moderate bias and high variance.
+All PLOT estimators are approximately unbiased with 95\% confidence intervals having coverage near the nominal level, except when no cross-fitting is used (which also leads to high variability due to some outliers).
+In contrast, IPCW, LOCF and the survivor-based estimator show moderate bias and high variance.
 IPCW is slightly biased and standard errors are underestimated, leading to undercoverage.
-The SACE estimator appears unbiased, but has very conservative standard error estimates, potentially limiting its utility.
+The SACE estimator appears unbiased, but has very conservative standard error estimates, limiting its utility.